jcreinhold/intensity-normalization/README.md

 We have provided a script `create_env.sh` to create a conda environment with the necessary packages (run like: `. ./create_env.sh`, this package will be installed in the created environment)

-To use ROBEX, R and the rpy2 python package need to be installed along with robex in R (this is not handled in the environment script).

 Basic Usage
 -----------